katlund/BlockStab/README.md

 To debug a specific skeleton or muscle, set `verbose = true`.
 The loss of orthogonality (LOO) and relative residual (RelRes) will print to screen per step of the algorithm.
-Try, for example
+Try, the following examples:

 ```
 mgs(randn(100,10), true);